gr8justus/alx-system_engineering-devops/0x01-shell_permissions/README.md

 • 3-new_owner: The owner of the file hello was changed to betty.
 • 4-empty: In this task, an empty file named hello was created.
 • 5-execute: Execute permission is addeded to the owner of the file hello.
+• 6-multiple_permissions: This task adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.